 Reading books with characters on the autism spectrum like these picture and chapter books validates, educates, and develops empathy in our kids.
 I love using books to inform and spark conversation.
-I hope these books help you have rich conversations and new understanding about autism.
+I hope these books help you have rich conversations and new understanding of autism.

 There’s a saying that when you’ve met one person with autism, you’ve met one person with autism meaning that autism looks differently for each person.
 Which is why I think we still have a ways to go in showing characters on the full autism spectrum.
 (We don’t see many lower functioning characters.)
 Please consider this when you read these books.
 They’re helpful but they’re fiction and they don’t represent everyone.

-Since I believe it’s life changing to put yourself in someone else’s shoes.
+Since I believe it’s life-changing to put yourself in someone else’s shoes.
 I would encourage you to ask a mom or dad friend to share their story of parenting a child on the spectrum –and then really listen as they share.
 Reading memoirs also is very helpful; memoirs like these: The Reason I Jump by Naoki Higashida, Look Me in the Eye by John Elder Robinson, and Thinking in Pictures by Temple Grandin.

 Autism in Picture Books